Table of Contents

 Section 1.
 Officers and Terms.

-The officers of the Local are members of the Coordinating committee and will be the two (2) Co-Chairs, two (2) Co-Secretaries, two (2) Co-Membership Coordinators, and a Treasurer.
+The officers of the Local are members of the Steering Committee and will be the two Co-Chairs, a Secretary, a Treasurer, and three At-Large officers.
 The term of office will be no longer than one (1) year, or until the next regular elections.
+The Harassment and Grievance Officers duties and selection process are outlined in Article 16 Harassment and Grievance Policy.

 Section 2.
 Co-Chairs.